CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 + _*_ -- a wildcard that means all columns in a table
 + FROM -- this is needed to specify from which table the data is pulled

 Using the above list as a guide, the statement in the SQL tab, `SELECT * FROM earthquake_sql`, reads: "Select all columns from the table earthquake_sql."
+The order of your SQL query matters.
+For example, the FROM statment needs to come after your column list.
 If you were not interested in having all of the data in your table, you could write a comma separated list of the columns you are interested in instead.
 For instance, if you only care about the location (`the_geom`), the magnitude (`mag`), and where the earthquake occurred (`place`), then your SQL statement would read as:

 {% highlight sql %}
 SELECT the_geom, mag, place